countable-web/open-source-corporation/sales/PROPOSALS.md

 ## Process

+In brackets, we indicate the approximate time to allocate (not actual effort, just time to leave open)

 1. CAPTURE - find RFPs you can win
 2. PRE-QUALIFY - look a bit deeper
-3. QUALIFY - ask questions
+3. QUALIFY - (5 days) ask questions, wait for responses
-4. WRITE
+4. WRITE - (2 to 10 days)
-5. REVIEW
-6. LEARN
+5. REVIEW - (5 days) use an external/impartial reviewer to simulate grading the proposal
+6. SUBMIT - (1 day)
+7. LEARN - update this document

 ### 1. RFP Lead Capture